Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Background and Related Work

 \subsection{FL in Robotics/Embodied AI}

 Conventional FL (see Fig.~\ref{fig:system_figure}(a)) operates through a repeated three-step process until model convergence: (i) each client/device trains a local model using its data; (ii) model updates, such as parameters/gradients, are periodically shared with a server/aggregator; and (iii) the aggregator combines these updates (e.g., via weighted averaging) to a global model and broadcasts it to the devices, thereby synchronizing their local models and initiating the next round of training.
-FL has been applied in robotics and embodied AI for tasks such as cooperative driving and collaborative manufacturing, enabling robots to jointly learn motion plans and safety-critical controls.
-Its variants, such as decentralized/gossip-based FL, federated reinforcement learning (FRL), and blockchain-based FL, have also been explored.
-For example, gossip-based FL has been used in cobot systems, while FRL is used for multi-agent policy learning.
-For a detailed discussion, see~\cite{xianjia2021federated,savazzi2021opportunities}.
+FL has been applied in robotics and embodied AI for tasks such as cooperative driving and collaborative manufacturing, enabling robots to jointly learn motion plans and safety-critical controls~\cite{xianjia2021federated,savazzi2021opportunities}.
+These applications particularly benefit from FL’s few-shot learning capabilities and its ability to generalize across diverse environments and robot embodiments~\cite{10776968}.
 Collectively, these advances underline FL's role in scalable intelligence for embodied AI; however, these works do not focus on the FMs.